 Planning and Wireframing

-The wireframing process is an iterative one between us and you.
+Wireframes are like scaffolding diagrams, and the wireframing process is an iterative one between us and you.
 After various rounds of feedback and amends we'll ask for the wireframes to be signed off.
-It's very important that any features or development required is included in the frames as this forms part of the functional specification for the project and basically outline what we've quoted on and what's included in the build.
+It's very important that any features or development required is included in the frames as this forms part of the functional specification for the project and basically outlines what we've quoted on and what's included in the build.
 Anything not listed, or any changes to the spec at a later date, may incur additional costs.

 At this stage we'd expect to have a fairly clear understanding of your company and brand, but tastes vary hugely and can sometimes be quite surprising!
 One persons idea of a 'radical' design, might be far more conservative than they think in the grand scheme of things.